 - Once it’s ready, take your cubed pork belly bites and set them in a single layer on an oven-safe wire rack (like a baking or cooling rack) it’s much easier than trying to set them on the grill grates!

 - Let these guys smoke for 2 hours until they reach 200º.
 (Always use a meat thermometer to check the internal temperature!)

 - Take them off the grill and put them in a disposable aluminum foil pan or a grill “skillet”.

 - Toss them with a bit of your favorite barbecue sauce – I like to use a light, runny sauce like Williamson Brothers – I don’t like my bbq super sticky.

 Can you make pork belly burnt ends in the oven?

-You can also do them in the oven at the same temperature as the Traeger grill instructions.
+Sure!
+You can do them in the oven at the same temperature as the Traeger grill instructions.
 To add the smoky flavor – you can add a tiny shake of liquid smoke to the sauce when you toss the bites.

 You can also make them on a regular grill – the key is keeping the temp low at 225-250 degrees.
 You put wood chips with a charcoal grill.
 Soak them in water first and then keep adding them to the grill as you’re smoking the pork belly.
 Be sure to put the chips on top of the coals – and then your belly on the other side.

 Tips, Tricks & FAQs

 Yup.
 I mean – it’s just the honest truth.
 But a lot of the fat renders as the ends are cooking – but yes – still fatty.
 (That’s why they’re good!)